DevExpress-Examples/asp-net-core-dashboard-save-dashboards-to-database/ReadMe.md

-# Dashboard for ASP.NET Core - How to save dashboards to a database
+# Dashboard for ASP.NET Core - How to load and save dashboards from/to a database

 *Files to look at*: